 - Be dedicated to these changes.
 Accept that beating your addiction is challenging, but remain diligent throughout.

-Free Assessment for Ketamine and Addictions
+Free Assessment for Ketamine Addiction

 The initial stages of any addiction are frightening and after admitting you are struggling it is easy to be fearful of what comes next.
 To soothe these early stages, we provide a free ketamine addiction assessment.
-One of our practitioners is on hand to discuss any of your concerns, fears or queries regarding your ketamine addiction.
+One of our practitioners is on hand to discuss any of your concerns, fears, or queries regarding your ketamine addiction.
 In addition to this, we offer a secondary assessment with a consultant psychiatrist to identify any pre-existing medical or psychiatric conditions.
 These findings would then inform your specific treatment plan.

-Detoxing from Ketamine
+Detoxing from Ketamine in Orange County

 At Cornerstone, we also provide a drug detox procedure, where you will be guided by a medical professional.
-Our team of therapists, psychologists and medical professionals offer emotional support at every hour of the day.
+Our team of therapists, psychologists, and medical professionals offer emotional support at every hour of the day.
 To resist the urge of ketamine cravings, we encourage everyone suffering from addiction to detox in safe and secure environments – free from temptation and non-prescribed and medically supervised medications.
 If your symptoms are particularly severe, then we are able to provide approved medicine to assist your withdrawal.

-Ketamine Addiction Treatment at Cornerstone
+Ketamine Addiction Treatment at Cornerstone of Southern California

 Our ketamine addiction treatment program typically lasts for around 28-days.
 Of course, each addiction is unique, so every person’s stay will vary depending on how they respond to our treatment procedures.
 Our facilities and programs are designed to suit the needs of every patients’ drug experience.
 At Cornerstone, we try and make your treatment as smooth and comfortable a process as we can, and our team is essential in ensuring this.
-They have vast experience in dealing with drug addictions, and are all dedicated to ensuring you remain safe at all stages of your recovery.
+They have vast experience in dealing with drug addictions and are all dedicated to ensuring you remain safe at all stages of your recovery.
 We believe that our patients and practitioners should be transparent and honest with each other at all times, and this is something we pride ourselves on.

 All of our treatment programs are designed around that particular patient.
 Every story is different and every treatment plan must be too.
 Our in-depth support allows patients to explore the root of their ketamine addiction, and plan for a positive future.
 All of our treatment programs are centered around therapeutic methods, designed to develop that person’s confidence and self-esteem.